stellar/slingshot/zkvm/docs/zkvm-blockchain.md

   00:00:00 UTC Jan 1, 1970.
   Each new block must have a time strictly later than the block before it.
 - `txroot`: 32-byte [Merkle root hash](zkvm-spec.md#merkle-binary-tree) of the transactions in the block.
-- `utxoroot`: 32-byte [Merkle root hash](zkvm-spec.md#merkle-binary-tree) of the utxo set after applying all transactions in the block.
+- `utxoroot`: 32-byte [Utreexo forest root](zkvm-spec.md#merkle-binary-tree) of the utxo set after applying all transactions in the block, or all-zero string if the root has not changed since the previous block.
 - `ext`: Variable-length byte string to contain future extensions.
   Empty in version 1.